Dale Jones (American football): Professional career

-Jones was selected by the Dallas Cowboys in the 10th round (262nd overall) of the 1987 NFL Draft.
+Jones was selected by the Dallas Cowboys in the 10th round (262nd overall) of the 1987 NFL draft.
 He was waived on September 1.
 On September 2, he was claimed off waivers by the Houston Oilers.
 He was released on September 6.

-After the players went on a strike on the third week of the season, those games were canceled (reducing the 16 game season to 15) and the NFL decided that the games would be played with replacement players.
-Jones was re-signed to be a part of the Cowboys replacement team, that was given the mock name "Rhinestone Cowboys" by the media and started in three games at left outside linebacker.
+After the players went on a strike on the third week of the season, those games were canceled (reducing the 16-game season to 15) and the NFL decided that the games would be played with replacement players.
+In September, he was re-signed to be a part of the Cowboys replacement team, that was given the mock name "Rhinestone Cowboys" by the media and started in three games at left outside linebacker.
 Against the New York Jets on October 4, he posted 6 tackles and one fumble recovery.
-In the win over the Philadelphia Eagles on October 11, he recovered a fumble and returned it 26 yards to the 1 yard line.
-In the game against the Washington Redskins on October 19, a hit by Jones knocked Redskins quarterback Ed Rubbert out of the game in the second quarter, ironically, this allowed Jones's former teammate, backup quarterback Tony Robinson, to enter the game and lead the Redskins to a 13-7 upset victory.
+In the win over the Philadelphia Eagles on October 11, he recovered a fumble and returned it 26 yards to the 1-yard line.
+In the game against the Washington Redskins on October 19, a hit by Jones knocked Redskins quarterback Ed Rubbert out of the game in the first quarter, ironically, this allowed Jones's former college teammate, backup quarterback Tony Robinson, to enter the game and lead the Redskins to a 13–7 upset victory.
 He was again released after the strike ended on October 26.